DynamicTimeWarping/DynamicTimeWarping.github.io/docs/python.md

 ### Object-orientation

-The Python OO interface is the same as the R one.
-Therefore, OO method calls use the postfix "dot" notation.
+Python OO method calls use the postfix "dot" notation.
 This mostly affects the `plot()` methods.
 Note that non-overloaded functional style such as `dtwPlotThreeWay` are unaffected.
 Hence:

 ```
 ## In R